PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/FoundationsOfAI1.md

 ### 2. What is artificial intelligence?
 (30 minutes)

 Artificial intelligence (AI) has seen a rapid rise in popularity.
-Research into the field of AI is rocketing, and an increasing number of compagnies are incorporating AI technologies into their daily business operations.
+Research into the field of AI is rocketing, and an increasing number of companies are incorporating AI technologies into their daily business operations.
 But, what does AI constitute?

 __1a__ Watch the TEDx talk 'Understanding Artificial Intelligence and Its Future' by Neil Nie.

 [![Video 1.](./images/intro_ai.jpg)](https://www.youtube.com/watch?v=SN2BZswEWUA "Click on link to open video!")
 *Video 1.
 TEDx talk 'Understanding Artificial Intelligence and Its Future' by Neil Nie.*